sparkflows/sparkflows-docs/docs/tutorials/advanced-controls/case-when.rst

 Case When
 =============

-This tutorial will cover how to use the Case When processor using an example sales data.
+This tutorial will cover how to use the Case When processor using aggregate health data.
 The data has been taken from Kaggle courtesy of the World Health Organization.

 .. contents::
    :depth: 2